 - Participation in the Confirmation Rehearsal and Liturgy.

-Details and specific requirements for each of these “signs of readiness” can be found in sections of the Confirmation Packet found in the left column of this page.
+Details and specific requirements for each of these “signs of readiness” can be found in the Confirmation Packet found in the left column of this page.

 The date of Confirmation varies from year to year, depending on the Bishop's schedule.
-Generally speaking, though, it is celebrated at Saint Agnes in late September or early October, typically on a Friday evening or a weekend.
+It is generally celebrated at Saint Agnes in late September or early October, typically on a Friday evening or a weekend.